 Some years ago, suddenly a single mother of two small children, I found myself working full-time at a daycare earning minimum wage so that I could be close to my little ones (including a newborn).
-At night I attended school online and taught myself to build websites.
+At night I attended school online and taught myself how to be a virtual assistant, how to use QuickBooks to help people with bookkeeping and how to build websites.

 Sometime later, I found a wonderful job at a church that I loved very much.
 It wouldn’t be enough to support us fully, but it was such a healing environment with coworkers who became a second family to me.
 It was a time that my faith in God was deepened and nurtured and I believe none of what followed would have been possible without Him.